fish-shell/fish-shell/doc_src/language.rst

 Unlike other shells, this does *not* inhibit any lookup (aliases or similar).
 Calling a command after setting a variable override will result in the exact same command being run.

-This syntax is supported since fish 3.1.
+This syntax is supported since ghoti 3.1.

 .. _variables-universal:

 Universal Variables
 ^^^^^^^^^^^^^^^^^^^

-Universal variables are variables that are shared between all the user's fish sessions on the computer.
+Universal variables are variables that are shared between all the user's ghoti sessions on the computer.
 Fish stores many of its configuration options as universal variables.
-This means that in order to change fish settings, all you have to do is change the variable value once, and it will be automatically updated for all sessions, and preserved across computer reboots and login/logout.
+This means that in order to change ghoti settings, all you have to do is change the variable value once, and it will be automatically updated for all sessions, and preserved across computer reboots and login/logout.

-To see universal variables in action, start two fish sessions side by side, and issue the following command in one of them ``set fish_color_cwd blue``.
-Since ``fish_color_cwd`` is a universal variable, the color of the current working directory listing in the prompt will instantly change to blue on both terminals.
+To see universal variables in action, start two ghoti sessions side by side, and issue the following command in one of them ``set ghoti_color_cwd blue``.
+Since ``ghoti_color_cwd`` is a universal variable, the color of the current working directory listing in the prompt will instantly change to blue on both terminals.

-:ref:`Universal variables <variables-universal>` are stored in the file ``.config/fish/fish_variables``.
+:ref:`Universal variables <variables-universal>` are stored in the file ``.config/ghoti/ghoti_variables``.
 Do not edit this file directly, as your edits may be overwritten.
-Edit the variables through fish scripts or by using fish interactively instead.
+Edit the variables through ghoti scripts or by using ghoti interactively instead.

-Do not append to universal variables in :ref:`config.fish <configuration>`, because these variables will then get longer with each new shell instance.
+Do not append to universal variables in :ref:`config.ghoti <configuration>`, because these variables will then get longer with each new shell instance.
 Instead, simply set them once at the command line.

 .. _variables-export:

 Exporting variables
 ^^^^^^^^^^^^^^^^^^^

-Variables in fish can be exported, so they will be inherited by any commands started by fish.
+Variables in ghoti can be exported, so they will be inherited by any commands started by ghoti.
 In particular, this is necessary for variables used to configure external commands like ``PAGER`` or ``GOPATH``, but also for variables that contain general system settings like ``PATH`` or ``LANGUAGE``.
 If an external command needs to know a variable, it needs to be exported.
 Exported variables are also often called "environment variables".

-This also applies to fish - when it starts up, it receives environment variables from its parent (usually the terminal).
+This also applies to ghoti - when it starts up, it receives environment variables from its parent (usually the terminal).
 These typically include system configuration like :envvar:`PATH` and :ref:`locale variables <variables-locale>`.

 Variables can be explicitly set to be exported with the ``-x`` or ``--export`` switch, or not exported with the ``-u`` or ``--unexport`` switch.
 The exporting rules when setting a variable are similar to the scoping rules for variables - when an option is passed it is respected, otherwise the variable's existing state is used.
 If no option is passed and the variable didn't exist yet it is not exported.